learn-co-curriculum/swift-control-flow/README.md

 ##### The `count` Property

-Arrays have a (read-only) `count` property which holds an integer value of the number of objects held in the array that can be accessed with dot notation. **An array's `count` will always be one more than its maximum index.**
+Arrays have a (read-only) `count` property which holds an integer value of the number of objects held in the array; this property can be accessed with dot notation. **An array's `count` will always be one more than its maximum index.**

 ```swift
 print(numbers.count)